If you’ve ever felt stuck in a rut and just can’t get any new ideas flowing, you’re not alone.

 You can use Google Ads once again for long tail research, but another great option is Google’s ‘searches related to…’ portion of their search results at the bottom of the page.
 So go ahead and type your hub keyword into Google and check out the related searches to find some highly relevant long tail keyword options.
 The long tail keywords you choose will then be the topic of that spoke’s blog.

-At the end of your research, you’ll have an thorough hub and spoke model that incorporates a popular topic in your industry, as well as related micro-topics that will help bring in more traffic through an improved SEO.
+At the end of your research, you’ll have a thorough hub and spoke model that incorporates a popular topic in your industry, as well as related micro-topics that will help bring in more traffic through an improved SEO.

 You can keep diving deeper and deeper into your keywords by getting more and more detailed with each long-tail keyword.
 For example, with my “Mountain Bike Gear” article, I could link to articles about women’s gear and another about men’s gear.

-And, don’t forget to use other digital avenues alongside your content to compliment your hub and spokes.
+And, don’t forget to use other digital avenues alongside your content to complement your hub and spokes.
 Send out emails when a new blog is published, post on social media to reinforce the message of those blogs, and utilize banner ads for each hub and spoke model topic.

 Keep It Simple